Bill Macdonald: Background

 He is also the former host of the Los Angeles Kings' pregame show Break the Ice and calls play-by-play for Los Angeles Avengers Arena Football, UCLA college football and basketball for FSN Prime Ticket.
 He has also been the host of FSN's Pacific-10 Conference men's basketball tournament coverage at the Staples Center for the past several years.
 For the past three years, Macdonald has hosted the UCLA Press Conference Show, with Matt Stevens in 2005 and 2006, and James Washington in 2007.

 Macdonald called the game (January 22, 2006) in which Kobe Bryant scored 81 points, the second-highest total in NBA history.
 He filled in for the play-by-play analyst at the time, Joel Meyers, who had another broadcasting commitment that day.
-When Meyers left the Lakers at the end of the 2010-2011 season due to the team not renewing his contract, the Lakers hired Macdonald to replace him.
-Macdonald has been the team's play-by-play voice full-time since the 2011-2012 season.
+When Meyers left the Lakers at the end of the 2010–2011 season due to the team not renewing his contract, the Lakers hired Macdonald to replace him.
+Macdonald has been the team's play-by-play voice full-time since the 2011–2012 season.

-Macdonald has three twin sons, and resides in Newport Beach.
+Macdonald has three sons, two of which are identical twins, and resides in Newport Beach, California.